 Make sure you get what you pay for

 When it comes to your internet speed, make sure you are getting what you pay for.
+Regularly test your broadband for good speed test results and if it’s not reaching your quoted speed then you have grounds to ask for a discount.
 If it’s regularly a reduced rate or the connection is going down then let your broadband provider know and request money off your next bill for any inconvenience.

 Pay by direct debit